Impostor Among $\nu$s: Dark Radiation Masquerading as Self-Interacting Neutrinos: II. Laboratory and BBN Constraints

 Additionally, our model introduces mixing between SM-like neutrinos and heavy sterile neutrinos, making bounds from laboratory searches for heavy neutral lepton (HNL) applicable.
 For $M_N$ in the MeV range, precision measurements of meson decays~\cite{PIENU:2017wbj, NA62:2020mcv} and neutrinoless double beta decay searches~\cite{GERDA:2020xhi,KamLAND-Zen:2024eml} can probe the active-sterile mixing angle [cf.~Eq.~(3)], which is approximately given by $ m_\nu/M_N\lesssim 10^{-8}$ in our case.
 This extreme suppression arises naturally from the seesaw mechanism without any fine-tuning.
 Since we are not interested in the phenomenology of HNLs in this work, we have verified that our benchmark $M_N = 10$~MeV is consistent with all existing terrestrial constraints~\cite{Bolton:2019pcu}.
 Nevertheless, future HNL searches in meson decays and beam dump experiments~\cite{Abdullahi:2022jlv} could provide an important test of our model.

 If the sterile neutrinos come into equilibrium prior to BBN and decay to DR, it may significantly affect $N_{\rm eff}$ and thus be severely constrained~\cite{Sabti:2020yrt, Boyarsky:2020dzc, Chen:2024cla}.
 Such constraints can however be avoided by choosing a low reheating temperature.
 In Fig.~\ref{fig:Rate_to_Hubble_nh}, we show the rate over Hubble for dominant processes that keep the active neutrinos and the sterile neutrinos in the thermal bath with the SM particles.
 Sterile neutrino production happens through mixing with the active neutrino such as $e\,\nu_l \to e\,\nu_h$, or pair production via exchange of $Z$ or $\phi$ in $\nu_l\,\nu_l \to \nu_h\,\nu_h$.
 First, $e(\nu_l) \nu_l \to e(\nu_l)\nu_h$ yields the same temperature dependence as the SM $e\,\nu_l \to e\,\nu_l$, but scaled down by $m_{\nu_l}/M_N$ with a minimum energy requirement factor $\sqrt{1-M_N^2/s}$.
 Therefore, $e\,\nu_l \to e\,\nu_h$ (green) and $\nu_l \nu_l \to \nu_l \nu_h$ (blue) have the same behavior as the SM (black).
 In addition, sterile neutrinos can be pair produced via exchange of $Z$ and $\phi$. $Z$ mediated channel is suppressed at low energy, yet, the contribution rises as the temperature increases following the trend of $e-\nu$ scattering.
 On the other hand, $\phi$ exchange process comprises of all $s-$, $t-$ and $u-$channel in cross-section [cf.~Eq.~\eqref{eq:2nlto2nh}], creating a long-tailed $\Gamma/H\sim T^{-1}$ behavior (orange).
-Estimates using $\Gamma/H$ show that as long as the reheating temperature is approximately below 100 MeV--1 GeV, there is not enough time for the sterile neutrinos to equilibrate with the SM before BBN.
+Estimates using $\Gamma/H$ show that as long as the reheating temperature is approximately below 1 GeV, which is perfectly consistent with the generic lower limit of $4$ MeV~\cite{Hannestad:2004px}, there is not enough time for the sterile neutrinos to equilibrate with the SM before BBN, and therefore, our scenario is safe from both BBN and CMB constraints~\cite{Gelmini:2004ah, Dev:2025pru}.